 An employee works in your business and is part of your business.
 An employee's minimum entitlements are set out in the National Employment Standards (NES) and awards.
 Employment contracts can provide further entitlements, but they can't be less than what's in the NES or any applicable award.

-An independent contractor (a.k.a. contractor, sub-contractor or “subbie”) effectively runs their own business, which means they operate under their own business name and are responsible for their own business compliance and commitments such as insurance, PAYG, superannuation, workers compensation, etc. Contractors do not receive paid leave and can be legally liable for the work performed under the contract.
+An independent contractor (a.k.a. contractor, sub-contractor or “subbie”) effectively runs their own business and operates under their own business name.
+They are responsible for their own business compliance and commitments such as insurance, PAYG, superannuation, workers compensation, ATO, GST, etc. Contractors do not receive paid leave and can be legally liable for the work performed under their contract.

 The distinction between contractors and employees is not always clear-cut.
 Courts look at the relationship, and there is no single indicator to determine if a person is a contractor or an employee, which creates added complexity.

 Employees perform work under the direction and control of their employer.
 The employer generally controls working hours, work location and how work is done.